-The following supports and information will be made available to any individual who makes a report of sexual misconduct to the College:
+The following supports and information will be made available to any individual who makes a report of sexual misconduct to the College to which this policy is relevant:

-- i.
-Information about the College's Sexual Misconduct Policy and Response Procedures, including the option for their report to be treated as a disclosure or a complaint, and information about what each of these options entails; - ii.
+- Information about the College's 'Sexual Misconduct Policy and Response Procedures - Staff and contractors' (or, if more appropriate, the studentfacing equivalent), including the option for their report to be treated as a disclosure or a complaint, and information about what each of these options entails; - ii.
 Assistance, if required, in making a disclosure or complaint; - iii.
-Information about other support services that are available, including from the Director of Wellbeing and the Chaplain, counselling and medical services, Yarrow Place, and other services such as the independent external support person, Ms Rebecca Abbott see also the list of support services provided at the end of this document; - iv.
+Information about other support services that are available, including from the Business Manager, the Director of Wellbeing and the Chaplain, counselling and medical services, Yarrow Place, and other services such as the independent external support person, Ms Rebecca Abbott see also the list of support services provided at the end of this document; - iv.
 Information, where appropriate, about external reporting options, including making a report to SA Police, and assistance to do so where required; - v.
-Information, where appropriate, about how to report the incident to the student's university (the University of Adelaide, University of South Australia and/or Flinders University) if the individual wishes, and if the incident relates to sexual misconduct by another student of that university; - vi.
+Information, in the case of a contractor making a report, about how to report the incident to the contractor's employer if the individual wishes, and assistance to do so where required; - vi.
+Information, where appropriate, about how to report the incident to the student's university (the University of Adelaide, University of South Australia and/or Flinders University) if the individual wishes, and if the incident relates to sexual misconduct by another student of that university; - vii.
 Information about how confidentiality will be managed in relation to the report (see information about confidentiality in Section A).

-Counselling support services will be offered, irrespective of whether the individual wishes to take the matter further.
+Referrals to counselling support services will be offered, irrespective of whether the individual wishes to take the matter further.